Jimmie's Guide to handling the Common Cold, especially THE COUGH

 While we are talking about "Sweeping viruses out of the respiratory tract", here's a useful tip: If you sneeze, something's irritating your nasal passages.
 Stop what you're doing and go blow your nose!
 You want to immediately remove that irritant, just in case it might be something you don't want.
 If nothing else, this will help you stop sneezing.

-Antihistamines (herbal and medical) and the initial runny nose/sneezing
+Antihistamines and the initial runny nose/sneezing

 The cold will probably start with the initial highly runny nose/sneezing and the like.
 You may notice that the sneezing and/or episodes of "acute" runniness are both associated with a tickling sensation in the nose.
 You can temporarily stop this tickling with the nasal saline treatments described a few paragraphs below.